sfigg/commercialization-public/docset/customize/mdm/update-csp.md

 # Update CSP

+> [!WARNING]
+> Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The Update configuration service provider enables IT administrators to manage and control the rollout of new updates.